cybercamacho10/TryHackMe-Walkthroughs/SOC Level 1 /Linux Security Module /Linux Threat Detection 1/README.md

 <h2>Task 1 - Introduction</h2>
 Linux is still used in our networks, therefore they are a major means which they get attacked.
-We must be ready to detect any inital access techniques in our linux system
+We must be ready to detect any inital access techniques in our linux system.

 It is important you have knowledge of the MITRE Att&ck framework, Linux commands, and how to work with Linux logs.
-It is reccomended to have completed these rooms before continuing with this room
+It is reccomended to have completed a few rooms before continuing with this room.

 <h3>Questions:</h3>